-Agenda Item Discussion (follow up items in yellow) Facilitator: Marla Timekeeper: n/a Opening and AMH SPSC Meeting convened at 12:33pm.
+Agenda Item Discussion (follow up items in yellow ) Facilitator: Marla Timekeeper: n/a Opening and AMH SPSC Meeting convened at 12:33pm.
 Introductions and Review of Agenda occurred.
 Business The committee held space for gratitude.
 Motion to allow public comment throughout the meeting at their discretion.
 Made by Lynne, seconded Alexis.
-All in favor.
-Motion passes.
+All in far Motion passes.
 Motion to pass the November minutes as written.
 Made my Ward, seconded by Michael.
 All in favor.
 One abstention.
 Motion passes.

 Motion to pass December minutes as written.
 Made by Lynne, seconded by Ann.
 All in favor.
 One abstention.
 Motion passes.
 The Committee discussed the definitions for priorities for FY 2023.

-Agency of Human Services Update 1

-Conflict Free Case Management with Dylan Frazer Deputy Director of Medicaid Policy for the Department of Vermont Health Access (DVHA)

-Conflict free case management is about ensuring case management services (including treatment planning, clinical assessments) happen with a different provider (such as a Designated agency) than other services (such as therapy, for example).
+Agency of Human Services of Conflict Free Case Management with Dylan Frazer Deputy Director of Medicaid Policy for the Department of Vermont Health Access (DVHA) Update 1 Conflict free case management is about ensuring case management services (including treatment planning, clinical assessments) happen with a different provider (such as a Designated agency) than other services (such as therapy, for example).
 The Center for Medicare and Medicaid services is requiring Vermont come into compliance within three years.
 Our system is currently built for integrated care, which is contradictory to this separation.
 Since July, Vermont has been engaging in a Request for Proposal process to bring in a contractor for this process.
 Health Management Associates (HMA) was selected as the contractor for this work- they have been working with the State since mid-November.
 The current step in this project is creating an advisory committee to guide the work- an application has been developed and will be shared with the group.
 Slide shared from a presentation from CMS in 2019 - screenshot below.
+When the same entity helps individuals gain access to services, monitors those services and provides services to that individual, there is potential for COI in: Assuring and honoring free choice Overseeing quality and outcomes The "fiduciary" (financial) relationship